Efficient Error-tolerant Search on Knowledge Graphs: Experimental Evaluation

-{\bf Varying path label correlation:} For this experiment, the neighbourhood filtering scheme is considered as a baseline, on top of which we added our path filtering scheme and monitored the improvement in pruning power.
+\para{Varying path label correlation.} For this experiment, the neighborhood-based pruning scheme is considered as a baseline, on top of which we added our path-based filtering scheme and monitored the improvement in pruning power.
 We fixed the number of query edges at $8$ and set the edit distance threshold to $1$.
 As shown in Figure~\ref{fig:labelcor} , the improvement in pruning power by adding ``path'' in both EXED and WCED drops with more correlation.
-This meets our expectation since the more correlated the labels are, the less false positives the neighbourhood-based pruning can produce and the less room for ``path'' filtering improvements.
+This meets our expectation since the more correlated the labels are, the less false positives the neighborhood-based pruning can produce and the less room for ``path'' filtering improvements.